 GeneCards Summary for VLDLR Gene

 VLDLR (Very Low Density Lipoprotein Receptor) is a Protein Coding gene.
 Diseases associated with VLDLR include Cerebellar Ataxia, Mental Retardation, And Dysequilibrium Syndrome 1 and Cerebellar Hypoplasia.
-Among its related pathways are Lipoprotein metabolism and Guidance Cues and Growth Cone Motility.
+Among its related pathways are Spinocerebellar ataxia and Lissencephaly gene (LIS1) in neuronal migration and development.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding.
-An important paralog of this gene is LDLR.
+An important paralog of this gene is LRP8.

 UniProtKB/Swiss-Prot Summary for VLDLR Gene

 Binds VLDL and transports it into cells by endocytosis.
 In order to be internalized, the receptor-ligand complexes must first cluster into clathrin-coated pits.
 Binding to Reelin induces tyrosine phosphorylation of Dab1 and modulation of Tau phosphorylation (By similarity).